I was given a free ARC copy of this book by the author. Stolen Sun is a Mesopotamian fantasy novella just under 20,000 words.

 I got a strong sense of what the landscape looked like through the description that was threaded throughout without being excessive.
 I loved the way Atthar was described and it painted a very vivid picture.
 I didn’t get the same for most of the characters but it didn’t detract from the story.

 What I really enjoyed was how the author explained the concept of the goddess losing her light and how it was now being used by those in power who had stolen it.
-A clever idea written very well.
+A clever idea that is written very well.

 Author: Eli Hinze (website)